Free

 • Relaxed environment

-The world’s most exciting visual arts prize is coming to Bradford for the first time.
+The world’s most exciting visual arts prize.
+In Bradford for the first time.

 The annual Turner Prize showcases and celebrates the most exciting new developments in British art.
 In the year the UK celebrates the 250th anniversary of JMW Turner’s birth, the Turner Prize heads to Bradford.